Buscedv/Ask/README.md

 The transpiled app is completely standalone and doesn't require Ask in any way.

 ## Installation
 - You can download Python from the PyPI.
+You can use `pip` but we recommend that you use [pipx](https://pipxproject.github.io/pipx/).
-- `$ pip install ask-lang`.
+- `$ pipx install ask-lang`.
 - Then run your apps with: `$ ask [your file].ask`.

 ## Example (Ask vs Flask)